chinapedia/wikipedia.abstract.en/Page/Heraldry.md

 The spread of armorial bearings across Europe soon gave rise to a new occupation: the herald, originally a type of messenger employed by noblemen, assumed the responsibility of learning and knowing the rank, pedigree, and heraldic devices of various knights and lords, as well as the rules and protocols governing the design and description, or _blazoning_ of arms, and the precedence of their bearers.[36]
 As early as the late thirteenth century, certain heralds in the employ of monarchs were given the title "King of Heralds", which eventually became "King of Arms."[37]

-Pursuivant.JPGs, Windsor Castle, 2006.]]
+s, Windsor Castle, 2006.]]
 In the earliest period, arms were assumed by their bearers without any need for heraldic authority.
 However, by the middle of the fourteenth century, the principle that only a single individual was entitled to bear a particular coat of arms was generally accepted, and disputes over the ownership of arms seems to have led to gradual establishment of heraldic authorities to regulate their use.
 The earliest known work of heraldic jurisprudence, _De Insigniis et Armis_, was written about 1350 by Bartolus de Saxoferrato, a professor of law at the University of Padua.[38][39]
 The most celebrated armorial dispute in English heraldry is that of _Scrope v Grosvenor_ (1390), in which two different men claimed the right to bear _azure, a bend or_.[40]
 The continued proliferation of arms, and the number of disputes arising from different men assuming the same arms, led Henry V to issue a proclamation in 1419, forbidding all those who had not borne arms at the Battle of Agincourt from assuming arms, except by inheritance or a grant from the crown.[41][42]

 Beginning in the reign of Henry VIII of England, the English Kings of Arms were commanded to make _visitations_, in which they traveled about the country, recording arms borne under proper authority, and requiring those who bore arms without authority either to obtain authority for them, or cease their use.
 Arms borne improperly were to be taken down and defaced.
 The first such visitation began in 1530, and the last was carried out in 1700, although no new commissions to carry out visitations were made after the accession of William III in 1689.[43][44].
 There is very little evidence that Scots herald ever went on visitations.